oxydemeton/deno/README.md

 The same applies when logging in.
 ## How to use
 This package provides functions that should be executed onopen and onmessage of a websocket connection.
 Routing, upgrading the connections etc is NOT part of this library.
 An example can be found in `dev_server.ts` which is can be run using `deno task dev` on port 5180.
-It is compatible with the exampe of [@socketauthn/client](https://github.com/oxydemeton/socketauthn-client)
+It is compatible with the example of [@socketauthn/client](https://github.com/oxydemeton/socketauthn-client)